 Cloud infrastructure consists of all hardware and software components that are needed to support the delivery of cloud services to the customer.
 By simple definition for my old IT heads, it’s a hosted solution.
 (Meaning you don’t have the server in your closet or under your desk)

 This definition above is from a very popular vendor in cloud services and simply put without all the dramatic overly used tech words.
-Still the definition while there doesn’t explain what it means to you; “The Client” (I added the simple definition) Let’s dig into this a bit more so we can get an idea of what and how cloud evolved and what it means to you as a client.
+Let’s dig into this a bit more so we can get an idea of what and how cloud evolved and what it means to you as a client.

 All computers used the server to store files, the server also provides some internal components required for connectivity including giving your computer the capability to connect to the internet.
-This model of networking has been the template for at least two decades.
+(IP Address) This model of networking has been the template for at least three decades.

 While this was the original model for clients, it became very expensive to maintain.
-There were power requirements, upgrades to the operating systems, application updates, and internal personnel that were required to add IT support as part of their job duties.
-This again, was two decades of physically adding new hardware and software.
+There were power requirements, upgrades to the operating systems, application updates, and internal personnel that were required.
+Some organizations had existing staff add IT support as part of their job duties.
+This again, was three decades of physically adding new hardware and software.
 Also, explaining to the client “This is required” is a hard sell because there were no intentions on purchasing additional hardware or software to maintain the tech for the organization.
 Procurement of these items was not a “one and done” purchase.

 Through the years, concepts of cloud had been introduced but you didn’t see the word “Cloud” being used when Hotmail and Yahoo were introduced.
 Those systems were in fact cloud-based.
 As the years went on and we wanted more, other early cloud solutions were introduced: Co-Location and Application Service Providers.